Big Changes for the Wallington Library!

 On November 20, 2020 Governor Murphy signed legislation which awarded 38 separate libraries across 16 counties grants through the LCBA.
 The John F. Kennedy Library was one of the 38 and was awarded $1,525,475.00.
 The grant program was highly competitive.
 More than 129 applications underwent a rigorous review that ranked the applicants’ projects and decided on the 38 libraries who would receive grants during this first round of funding.
 The hard work of the Library Board of Trustees, the Mayor and Council, the Borough’s grant writers, and all who had a hand in the application process allowed the Library to achieve the funding necessary to build a new library and finally leave its “temporary location” after almost 60 years.

-The new library building, which will be built at 125 Main Ave, will do away with the limitations of the Library’s current location.
+The new library building, which is being built at 125 Main Avenue, will do away with the limitations of the Library’s current location.
 The new building will have a designated children’s area, expanded space for studying and reading (including a reading area around a cozy fireplace - an homage to the fireplace in VFW Post 2640), a community room for programming, and in general more space for everything including the Library’s collections and computers.
 There will be both a front and back porch, green space, benches, and extended WiFi all so visitors can enjoy the outdoors while reading, working, or relaxing.
 The new location will also offer a parking lot with ample space for anyone stopping in at the Library.

 While we look forward to all of the exciting things that will be happening as our new library is built and we move into our new home, we know that Wallington residents had to say goodbye to the VFW Post 2640 building.
 Many in Wallington have happy memories of events held at Post 2640 and it is our hope that the Veterans’ generous contribution will be the source of continued happiness once the new library is completed.
 In order to honor those happy memories and the Wallington Veterans’ contribution, one last change will happen once the new library building is completed.
 The John F. Kennedy Memorial Library will become the Wallington Veterans Memorial Library as a tribute to the Veterans who helped make the dream of a new library building a reality.